Last updated: January 2nd, 2023

 This site talks plenty about gear because, let’s be real, it’s pretty cool.
 There is an endless array of neat stuff to check out.
 And when something is part of your daily life, it really is worth spending a bit to make it optimal.

 As I discussed here, a good city bike will cost at least $400-$800 new for one that’s actually worth owning.
 And as for a city bike that’s fully equipped off the shelf, the best deals begin at around a grand.

 But what if you’re just getting into the world of bike commuting and urban cycling?

 Do you have to drop several hundred hard-earned bucks just to test the waters?

 Fortunately, that’s usually not necessary.
 We’ll take a look at why, as well as a few cases where a new bike does make more sense.

-Can you set up your bicycle up a commuter?
+Can you set up your bicycle as a commuter?

 Yes, you can turn most bikes into a useful commuter by adding a rack and basket/pannier, fenders, and lighting.
 New handlebars for more upright posture are also helpful, but aren’t always simple to install.
 To commute on a mountain bike, install slick tires in addition to all the above.